Angular spectra of linear dynamical systems in discrete time: Introduction

 In Section \ref{Sec_num} we propose and apply a numerical method to compute approximate angular spectra via finite time approximations $\alpha_N(V)$ of the sums in \eqref{sec0:average}.
-The main step is to use the reduction theory from \cite{BeHu22} according to which it suffices to take $V$ from the set of trace spaces rather than the full Grassmannian (Theorem \ref{thm2:reducespec}).
-Trace spaces have basis vectors taken from the spectral bundle of the dichotomy spectrum (Section \ref{SackerSell}).
-If all bundles are one-dimensional it even suffices to consider finitely many subspaces.
+The main step is to take advantage of the fact that it suffices to do the computations for trace spaces rather than for the full Grassmannian.
+For example, if all bundles are one-dimensional it even suffices to consider finitely many subspaces.
 This case occurs, for example, for the well-known Lorenz system (Section \ref{sec4:Lorenz}).
 In Section \ref{sec4:FT} we prove the convergence of finite time angular spectra to their infinite counterpart (Proposition \ref{prop4:Hausdorff}) under a uniform Cauchy condition.
 This seemingly strict property holds if the sequence $\ang(\Phi(j,0)V,\Phi(j-1,0)V)$ is uniformly almost periodic (Lemma \ref{estap}) which can be verified for the linearization about a homoclinic orbit of Shilnikov type (Example \ref{ex3:henon3}).

-Concerning the second item above, we show in Section \ref{sec1.1} that angular spectra are bounded by and actually contain the extreme angular values $ \theta_s^{\inf,\varliminf} $ and $\theta_{s}^{\sup,\varlimsup}$ (Proposition \ref{prop2:relate}).
-Our main perturbation result is Theorem \ref{thm3:maininv} which states that the outer angular spectrum stays invariant if the given system has a so-called complete exponential dichotomy (CED; see Definition \ref{def:CED}) and if the perturbations of $A_n$ are absolutely summable.
-The CED is a rather strict concept which does not only lead to a dichotomy point spectrum but also requires the rates to precisely match their spectral distances.
-For an autonomous system such a property holds if and only if all eigenvalues are semi-simple (Example \ref{ex3:semisimple}).
-Let us note that the invariance of the dichotomy spectrum has been proved under somewhat weaker conditions in \cite{P2012, PR16}, while we believe that the conditions of Theorem \ref{thm3:maininv} cannot be substantially weakened; see Examples \ref{ex3:counter1}, \ref{ex6:Jordancounter}.

 In Section \ref{sec5} we conclude the paper with a brief discussion of variants of the outer angular spectrum suggested by other types of angular values \cite{BeFrHu20}, such as inner or uniform outer angular values.
 It seems, however, that the outer angular spectrum provides the best insight into the rotational dynamics, when compared to its variants.